 There is absolutely no denying we live in a fast paced world that glorifies being busy 90% of the time.
 But, if we are all being honest, we notice how much of a toll that can take on many different aspects of our lives, especially our sleep.

-Not getting enough sleep can also really impact your hormones, which in turn can leave you with a host of other problems.
+Not getting enough sleep can also negatively impact your hormones, which in turn can leave you with a host of other problems.

 Sleep is important and it’s crucial that you make the time to get at least 7-8 hours each night.